gt-cs3220/gt-cs3220.github.io/labday5.md

-## Part 3 Convert the add example to take 3 inputs and change the name of module to add3
+## (Optional task) Part 3 Convert the add example to take 3 inputs and change the name of module to add3

 **IMP Note: Please create new Vitis HLS project and new Vivado project for part 3**